If you plan on raising a stud dog from puppyhood, never scold the young pup for humping!

 You will often even see him mounting away at the side of her body, her head, and every place imaginable, except where he is suppose to be!

-And even if you are successful in mating your dogs, the male dog can tend to “forget” how he did it, when it is time to stud him again!
+even if you are successful in mating your dogs, the male dog can tend

 Although, he will be attentive to her by staying close to her, licking her vulva and ears, and giving her all kinds of loving affection!